 I was introduced to yoga at the age of four.
-My parents were disciples of an Indian guru called Osho, and from a young age I joined in on meditations, listened to discourses and I was brought up within the Indian yogic philosophies of meditation and mindfulness.
+My parents were disciples of an enlightened guru from India, and from a young age I joined in on meditations, I listened to discourses and I was brought up within the Indian yogic philosophies of meditation and mindfulness.

-I took my first yoga class in my early 20’s and fell in love with Ashtanga and vinyasa flow awhile after.
+I took my first asana class in my 20’s and I fell in love with the free flowing movements of vinyasa awhile after.

 Knowing first-hand the transformational effects of yoga, my passion and desire to share it with others led me to India, the birthplace of yoga, where I completed my 200-hour Ashtanga and Vinyasa Flow Yoga Teaching Certification.

-In 2016 I was invited to return to India, where I received a further 100 hours Yoga Alliance Certified training.
-I worked in two yoga teacher training schools, as assistant teacher and demonstrator in anatomy, alignment and technical workshops, teaching alignment and adjustments to the 200 hr teacher trainees.
-I also gave adjustments in the Mysore classes, conducting talks on yoga lifestyle and I taught daily vinyasa flow classes to visitors and students of the yoga village.
+In 2016, I was invited to return to India, where I received a further 100 hours Yoga Alliance Certified training.
+I worked in two yoga teacher training schools, as assistant teacher and demonstrator in anatomy, alignment and technical workshops and I taught alignment and adjustments to the 200 hr teacher trainees.
+I also gave adjustments in the Mysore classes, conducted a talk on yoga lifestyle and I taught daily vinyasa flow classes to visitors and students of the yoga village.
 It was here that I fine tuned my skills and experience and discovered the type of yoga teacher that I wanted to be.

-Fusing what I have learnt over the years from all the people I have met along my yoga journey, my intention is to impart on my students the essence of yoga, which is much more than a physical workout.
+Fusing what I have learnt over the years from all the people I have met along my yoga journey, my intention is to impart on my students the essence of yoga, which originates from India and is much more than a physical workout.

-My Guriji taught me that everything is always OM, therefore my classes have a strong spiritual focus that are designed to bring you to the core of your being, along with integrating the flow of breath with movement and correct alignment.
+My Guriji taught me that everything is always AUM, therefore my classes have a strong spiritual focus that are designed to bring you to the core of your being.